wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out more information on how to upgrade Wazuh installed in Kubernetes
+  :description: Check out more information on how to upgrade Wazuh installed in Kubernetes.

 .. _kubernetes_upgrade: